-- Rotate all fans and motor shafts monthly by hand.
+- Rotate all fan(s) and motor shafts monthly by hand.
 Hand-turning will ensure that the shafts and bearings are free and will redistribute grease within the bearings. - Inspect the cold water basin monthly to ensure that the drain is open and remove any leaves or debris that may have accumulated in the cold water basin. - Inspect the axial fan(s) annually to ensure the blades are tight and there is no obvious corrosion between the hub and the fan blade. - Inspect the rust preventative coating on all motor external machined surfaces including shaft extensions monthly.
 If necessary, re-coat the surfaces with RUST VETO®.

-DANGER: Do not perform any service on or near the fans, motors and drives, or inside the unit without first ensuring that the fans and pumps are disconnected, locked out and tagged out.
+DANGER: Rotating equipment will cause severe personal injury or death to persons who come in contact.
+Do not perform any service on or near the fans, motors, and drives, or inside the unit without first ensuring that the fans and pump motors are disconnected, locked out, and tagged out.